 RG7916 (RO7034067) is a code name for an oral drug being developed as a treatment for SMA by Roche, PTC Pharmaceuticals, and SMA Foundation.
 The RG7916 molecule modifies alternative splicing of the SMN2 gene in such a way that the gene starts producing only the SMN protein, which is deficient in all those with SMA.

-- Firefish – a clinical trial for babies 1–7 months old diagnosed with SMA type 1.
-This is an open-label trial where all participants receive the active substance for 24 months.
-The trial consists of two parts: The ongoing Part I tries to establish the optimum dose and safety, but also efficacy.
-Part II, which is yet to start, will primarily measure the compound’s efficacy.
-Firefish Part I is open in Belgium, France, Germany, Italy, Switzerland, Turkey and United States.
-UK babies may be enrolled in the Firefish trial in those centres and Roche will bear most of the cost.
-Hopes are there, too, that Firefish will open in two UK hospitals in 2018.
+- Firefish – a clinical trial that will enroll at least 48 babies diagnosed with SMA type 1 aged 1–7 months.
+This is a 24-month open-label trial where everyone will receive the active substance.
+The trial consists of two parts.
+The ongoing Part I tests the drug’s biological activity and safety in two different dosing regimens.
+Part II, which is yet to start, will primarily measure the compound’s efficacy at the optimal dose.
+As of early 2018, Firefish Part I is ongoing and/or open for recruitment in Belgium, France, Germany, Italy, Switzerland, Turkey and the United States, with more countries to join over the next months.
+Newly diagnosed UK babies may be enrolled in the trial in one of those centres, with Roche possibly offering some support with logictics.
+It is expected that at least one UK hospital will commence this trial starting in 2018.